ryan-leonel/moka-rails-interview/README.md

 Please add the following functionalities to the project:

 1. [MOKA-001] Finish the implementation of Create/Update/Delete for Items
-2. [MOKA-002] Finish the implementation of User registration
+2. [MOKA-002] Finish the implementation of User registration (and the Business associated with the User)
 3. [MOKA-003] Add the test cases for all the model and controllers
 4. [MOKA-004][Extra Credit] Improve the simple Authorization model

-Then you will need to create a pull request against the `master`, with a title of the problem that you chose.
+Then you will need to create a pull request against the `master`.
+There must be at least 3 commits (plus extra credit if you do so).

+Ambiguity of the project is intentional.
+We want you to ask questions, or use your common sense / best judgement.

 *Please make sure that you also include the unit tests for the models and controllers, and properly document your codes.*